 It is also important to ensure you can clearly identify which cylinders are full and which cylinders are empty.
 Empty cylinders should be marked as such as full and empty cylinders require a different level of care and handling.

 No matter what industry you are working in, if you keep compressed gas cylinders on site it is vital to ensure you have taken all of the proper safety precautions.
 Here is a reminder of the key points to ensure you have implemented the appropriate safety measures when storing gas cylinders:

 We hope you have found this guide on gas bottle storage safety to be useful.
-Please do not hesitate to get in contact with our friendly team if you have any questions on gas bottle cages or any other item from our website.
+Please do not hesitate to get in contact with our friendly team if you have any questions on gas cylinder storage.